JanMoritzP/cnpc-dialog-helper/README.md

 - You can edit the dialog connections
 - You can make new dialogs and new dialog folders
 - You can remove dialog folders

-## Future Features

-- You will be able to remove single dialogs
+- You can remove single dialogs (their references to other dialogs will be automatically deleted as well)